Constipation Methane SIBO Treatment: 2019 Guide

 And secondly, previous studies have demonstrated that methane gas slows small intestinal transit time, which may contribute to increased weight gain by increasing the amount of time during which energy is extracted from meals.

 This is something that I experienced first hand, gaining over 10 kg in the space of two months before testing positive for methane SIBO (and then losing it again post-treatment).
-It’s also something I see a lot with my clients who have methane SIBO.
+It’s also something I see a lot with my clients who have methane SIBO and constipation.

 Testing for Methane SIBO